Stolichna Municipality

 The Stolichna Municipality (Столична община) is an obshtina (municipality) in Sofia City Province, Western Bulgaria.

 It is named after its administrative centre, the city of Sofia, which is also the capital of Sofia City Province and Sofia Province and the capital of Bulgaria as well.

 The municipality is located mainly in the Sofia Valley, and also in the feet and lower parts of the mountains of Stara planina and Vitosha, Plana, Lozen, Rila.
-As of 2016, it was home to 1,500,927 inhabitants, of which 1,400,000 live in Sofia.
+As of 2025, the National Statistical Institute projected that it was home to 1,232,905 inhabitants, of which 1,205,548 live in Sofia.

 Settlements

 Sofia Capital Municipality includes the following 38 places (cities are shown in bold):